twk1024/DIA-Plus-Legacy/README.md

 ## Currently Supporting

 - Minecraft Becrock Edition v1.14.60 (Protocol Version 390)
-- Full Functions of PMMP
+- Compatible with Full Functions of PMMP

+## What's difference with PocketMien-MP

+- More Korean Language Support
+- Blocks which are not existing in PMMP now

 ## Getting started
 - [Documentation](http://pmmp.readthedocs.org/)